IBM/sparksql-for-hbase/README.md

 # Spark SQL access to NOSQL HBase Tables

 In this developer journey, we show you an example using Spark and HSpark connector package to query against data tables reside in HBase region servers.

-When you complete this journey, you will understand how to:
+When the readers has completed this journey, they will understand how to:

- - Install and configure Spark and HSpark connector
+ - Install and configure [Apache Spark](https://spark.apache.org/) and [HSpark](https://github.com/bomeng/HSpark) connector
- - Learn to create Metadata for Big Tables in HBase
+ - Learn to create metadata for tables in [Apache HBase](https://hbase.apache.org/)
  - Write Spark SQL queries to retrieve HBase data for analysis

 ### Overview